godotengine/godot-docs/tutorials/3d/3d_performance_and_limitations.rst

 Introduction
 ~~~~~~~~~~~~

 Godot follows a balanced performance philosophy.
-In performance world,
+In the performance world,
-there are always trade-offs which consist in trading speed for
+there are always trade-offs, which consist of trading speed for
 usability and flexibility.
 Some practical examples of this are:

 -  Rendering objects efficiently in high amounts is easy, but when a